 Given that most mosquitos typically only travel around 50 meters, the Mosquito Magnet should be placed as close as possible to mosquito breeding grounds.
 Mosquitos lay their eggs in standing water, small ponds, and even temporary puddles.
-By placing the Mosquito Magnet between the breeding area and the area you want to protect you can effectively limit the number of mosquitos that make it to your house or backyard.
+By placing the Mosquito Magnet between the breeding area and the area you want to protect, you can effectively limit the number of mosquitos that make it to your house or back yard.

 Mosquito Magnet Limitations

-Mosquito Magnet can use two different forms of attractant: octenol and R-octenol.
+Mosquito Magnet can use two different forms of attractant: S-octenol and R-octenol.
 There is only a slight chemical difference between these substances.
+These molecules share the same chemical formula, but they are constructed like hands — one is the left hand, and one is the right hand.
 Octenol is a synthetic attractant designed to mimic the smells of human skin.
-Scientific studies have shown that octenol significantly increases the number of mosquitos a Mosquito Magnet can catch.
+Studies have shown that octenol significantly increases the number of mosquitos a Mosquito Magnet can catch.

 Mosquito Magnet does offer a slightly more expensive attractant that contains only R-octenol.
-The R-octenol packets supposedly last 40% longer than the standard octenol and should be more effective at capturing mosquitos, making it better bang for your buck.
+The R-octenol packets last 40% longer than the standard octenol and should be more effective at capturing mosquitos, making it a better bang for your buck.

-Patriot Plus vs Executive Models
+Patriot Plus Vs. Executive Models

 The Mosquito Magnet currently comes in two different models — The Patriot Plus and the Executive.
 Both models cover up to 1-acre of property and have all the same attractants and capture devices.
 The Executive model costs roughly twice as much as the Patriot Plus and includes several features that might be desirable.

 The Patriot Plus comes with a standard A/C plug, which can plugs into an outside outlet.
 By contrast, the Executive comes with a rechargeable battery — so it works anywhere on your property without electricity.